ThomasMBury/fatenet/README.md

 # FateNet

-This is the repository to accompnay the article:
+This is the repository to accompany the article:

 ***FateNet: an integration of dynamical systems and deep learning for cell fate prediction***. *Mehrshad Sadria and Thomas M. Bury* https://www.biorxiv.org/content/10.1101/2024.01.16.575913v1